-The truth is, most of us fail to hold onto those feelings and thoughts we experience when visiting a place for the first time or trying something out for the first time.
-We are left with hollow memories that don’t hold a candle to the experience.
+Most of us fail to hold onto those feelings and thoughts we experience when visiting a place for the first time or trying something out for the first time.
+We have hollow memories that don’t hold a candle to the experience.

 Featured Image Credit